Jolak5/kanban-copy/group-capstone/js_capstone.md

 ### Workload distribution

-In order to tackle this challenge, we created [a list of tasks](TBD) so you can organize the work.
+In order to tackle this challenge, we created a template of the Kanban board with GitHub project that translates the requirements into a set of tasks.
+Thanks to that you will be able to organize your work.
+You will create your own copy of that board in the separate activity.

 You will be working in this way:
-- The common tasks (set up repo, find the API, shared work on the home page) will be divided among all of you or worked as a team (pair programming)
+- The common tasks (set up repo, find the API, shared work on the home page) will be divided among all of you or worked as a team (pair programming).
-- The tasks related to a specific page will be developed individually, every student owning the development of one page
+- The tasks related to a specific page will be developed individually, every student owning the development of one page.
+- All tasks should be based on the cards from your Kanban board.

-Here is a suggestion of what you can do every day (just a suggestion, not mandatory):
+Below you can see a suggestion of what you can do every day (just a suggestion, not mandatory).

-### Day 1
+### Day 0
 - Set up the repository and tools.
 - Choose the topic for your website and the API.
 - Choose images, text, icons, fonts.

+### Day 1

 - Create the basic shared code on the home page.
 - Start individual interfaces.
+- Give code reviews to your teammates.

 ### Day 2

 - Work on individual interfaces.
+- Give code reviews to your teammates.

 ### Day 3

 - Complete the work on individual interfaces.
-- Deploy the project, and test for final details.
 - Record a video for your project.
 - Create a good README and PR description.
+- Ask for the external review - using your Dashboard.

 ## Code review